 Ethernet Contact Closure 1-Way Transmitter Receiver Pair

-Our MirC 8-Channel Solid-State Relay Controllers are manufactured in pairs, designed to work together when powered up using Ethernet communications over a local area network or over long distances using the internet.
-The contact closure inputs on the transmitter control relays on the remote receiver.
+Our MirC 1-Channel High-Power Relay Controllers are manufactured in pairs, designed to work together when powered up using Ethernet communications over a local area network or over long distances using the internet.
+The contact closure input on the transmitter controls a relay on the remote receiver.
 Both the transmitter and receiver display the status of the relays using LEDs.
 MirC controllers consist of custom firmware that keeps this married pair of controllers in constant communications with each other.
 Operating over a local area network, MirC controllers are capable of finding each other directly.
 Operating over the internet, MirC controllers report to our dedicated Amazon server to stay connected.
 Our first prototype was tested between between Shanghai China and our office in Missouri back in 2008.
 Since then, we have had years to improve our firmware and our server software to help ensure these devices stay connected whenever possible.

 Video shows wireless version.